dylanbank/cat-bot/README.md

 # cat-bot / this is for personal and fun use

 ### description
-cat-bot is a discord bot that does discord-bot like things.
+cat-bot is a discord bot that does discord-bot like things. developed using Node.js, hosted on an AWS EC2 instance, with MongoDB access

 ## events
 it reacts to discord.js events such as